Skip to main content

 The Famous Hardware Store

-Located at 113 West Emma Avenue, Famous Hardware art installations began in 2021 as a way to make art accessible to the Springdale community and create new experiences for people visiting the city’s downtown.
-Each installation will be visible from the sidewalk in front of the Famous Hardware building and are explained in English, Spanish and Marshallese.
+Located at 113 West Emma Avenue, Famous Hardware art installations began in 2021 as a way to make art accessible to the Springdale community and create new experiences for people visiting the city's downtown.
+Each installation was visible from the sidewalk in front of the Famous Hardware building and was explained in English, Spanish, and Marshallese.

-Famous Hardware Store curations are a partnership between CACHE and the Downtown Springdale Alliance, with funding support from the Tyson Family Foundation.
+Famous Hardware Store curations were a partnership between CACHE and the Downtown Springdale Alliance, with funding support from the Tyson Family Foundation.

 The Body Overwhelms